betrusted-io/betrusted-scripts/README.md

 - `reset_soc.sh` -- pulls the PROG_N line on the SoC, forcing it to reload.
 Also resets the SPI ROM out of OPI mode.
 - `reset_ec.sh` -- pulls the CRESET_B line on the EC, forcing it to reload.
 - `start_gdb*.sh` -- will start `wishbone-tools` wish some defaults that enable variations of GDB connectivity, either via USB, TTY, or otherwise.
 Assumes `crossover` UART unless `-noterm` is used.
 Requires a .csv file that describes the FPGA in question, which should be provisioned automatically if you use the `buildpush.sh` script in the correpsonding FPGA's repo.

+## Limitations
+There is a hard cap on the size of a bitstream that can be handled by the script, due to an FFI array that is pre-allocated.
+It is 20Mbits, or about 2.9Mbytes.
+The script will also segfault if you try to readback-verify very large files (>3.5MiB or so); this may be due to stack size limitations imposed by the shell environment.
+This is because readback verification is done in a "single shot" into a large buffer (for performance reasons).
+Programming a binary does not have a parallel limitation because files are broken into erase-sector sized blocks and iteratively programmed.
+In pracitce, I have never seen a verify failure, so for large files I just drop the verification step.

 # BBRAM key provisioning